daniel-munro/ratgtex-pipeline/README.md

 #### `geno/{dataset}.vcf.gz`

 A VCF file containing the genotypes for one or more tissues.
 If multiple tissues came from the same project and have overlapping sets of individuals, they use the same VCF file.
-These are created using `src/genotypes.sh`, which ensures that REF alleles match the reference genome and that the VCFs are otherwise compatible with the pipeline.
+These are created using `scripts/genotypes.sh`, which ensures that REF alleles match the reference genome and that the VCFs are otherwise compatible with the pipeline.
 Specify the dataset name in a tissue- or dataset-specific config file as described below.

 ## Running

-Create or edit config.yaml in this directory.
-Unlike the Snakemake config file, which specifies how jobs are run, this one contains parameters for the tissue/dataset such as read length and directory where FASTQ files can be found.
-I recommend having a config file for each tissue or project-of-origin, e.g. `Eye.yaml`, and copy the one you want to use to `config.yaml`.
+Edit `config.yaml` in this directory so that the tissue(s) you want to process are present and have correct parameters.
+Unlike the Snakemake config file, which specifies how jobs are run, this one contains parameters for the tissues/datasets such as read length and directory where FASTQ files can be found.

 ### QC

 #### Pre-run checks

-Before running Snakemake, run `python3 src/qc_init_check.py {tissuename}`, which checks the input data and config for issues.
+Before running Snakemake, run `python3 scripts/qc_init_check.py {tissuename}`, which checks the input data and config for issues.

 #### Sample mixup checks